 But after an encounter with a much, much, much larger animal (a whale), he is sufficiently chastened to show a little gratitude to his fellow ladybug.

-To take the ladybug theme a bit farther, we created a few hands-on math and early reading activities.
+To take the ladybug theme a bit farther, we created a couple of hands-on math activities for kids.

-In one of the math activities, we had the boys color ladybug templates.
+In one of the math activities, we had the boys color ladybug fraction templates.

 Don’t miss these other great posts!

 And for more bug-themed fun, try these ideas!

 Get plenty of inspiration for teaching preschoolers in your homeschool on my Learning for Little Ones Pinterest board!